 Hirayama disease, also termed non-progressive juvenile spinal muscular atrophy of the distal upper limbs, is a type of cervical myelopathy related to flexion movements of the neck.
 It is considered a benign motor neuron disorder with a stationary stage after a progressive course.

 It typically occurs mainly in young males between the ages of 15-25 years 6.

 On myelograms and flexion-extension MR images, there can be forward migration of the posterior wall of the dura mater.
 The posterior epidural space becomes enlarged with flexion and is seen as a crescent of high signal intensity on T1- and T2-weighted MR images, with or without epidural flow voids.
 Uniform enhancement of this epidural space occurs with administration of contrast material.

-Initially described Keizo Hirayama et.al in 1959 2.
+It was initially described Keizo Hirayama et al. in 1959 2.

 - 1. Chen CJ, Chen CM, Wu CL et-al. Hirayama disease: MR diagnosis.
 AJNR Am J Neuroradiol.
 1998;19 (2): 365-8.
 AJNR Am J Neuroradiol (abstract) - Pubmed citation